gracechin/gracechin.github.io/_projects_archived/breath.markdown

 ---
-layout: post
+layout: page
 title: "Breath"
 dates: "2016"
 description: "My three team members and I designed a portable spirometer for low-income countries as part of our university module"
 icon: breath.png
 ---